 The Laboratory to Combat Human Trafficking Offers Public Awareness Training

 The Laboratory to Combat Human Trafficking is hosting a training on Tuesday, January 26th on the impact of human trafficking on the region and state of Colorado.
-RSVP to this event by clicking one of these links:
+RSVP to this event:

 - Tuesday, January 26, 11:30 am to 1 pm

 - Tuesday, January 26, 7:30 to 9 pm